dtigrett/Python-Analysis/README.md

-# Python-Challenge
+# Python
-This challenge consists of two parts:  Pybank1 and Pypoll Final.
+This challenge consists of two parts:  Pybank1 and Pypoll.

-Pybank1 used a python script that determined a financial analysis task using a csv file, budget.data.

-PyBank1 has the following analysis:
+Created a Python script to analyze the financial records of a company that will be provided as data set called [budget_data.csv].
+The dataset is composed of two columns: Date and Profit/Losses.

+The Python script will analyze the financial records to calculate each of the following:

+The total number of months included in the dataset
+The total net amount of "Profit/Losses" over the entire period The average change in "Profit/Losses" between months over the entire period The greatest increase in profits (date and amount) over the entire period The greatest decrease in losses (date and amount) over the entire period

 Financial Analysis: